DGovEnterprise/wasoc-notebook/notebooks/example-markdown/report-sentinel.md

 The below chart is a summary of logon methods for the $users unique users seen logging in over the past 30 days.

+If there are is any Legacy Authentication usage, please review and the guidance from Microsoft to [Block legacy authentication with Azure AD with Conditional Access](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/block-legacy-authentication).

+This report also includes a summary of [Powershell](https://learn.microsoft.com/en-us/powershell/azure/active-directory/overview?view=azureadps-2.0) and [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/what-is-azure-cli) usage, this should correlate with internal records of admin users (its highly unlikely that a normal user would be using these tools).

 ---

 ## Email Delivery